KhryptorGraphics/NOMP-m7m/README.md

 ```

 Proceed with normal pool setup which is just like any other `NOMP`.
 See the `config.json.example` and `pool_config/magicoin.json.example` files to get started.

+After all is set up, edit `website/pages/home.html` to suit your needs.
+The `Getting Started` page has been removed in favour of an on-point start page.